Evolving Regulations & Best Practices

 - contactless thermometers via firstname.lastname@example.org as recommended by other Brookline businesses

-- Private fitness classes now allowed in Town-owned parks and open spaces through new temporary permit program: In recognition of the COVID-related challenges facing Brookline’s fitness businesses, the Town has created a temporary permit program to allow private fitness classes to be held in select Town-owned parks and open spaces through mid-November 2020.
-Businesses interested in taking advantage of this program should review the program description, and sign and submit the COVID Outdoor Fitness Safety Guidelines and a special permit-fitness application.
-Applications and inquiries can be directed to Alex Cassie at firstname.lastname@example.org.
+- Private fitness classes now allowed in Town-owned parks and open spaces through new temporary permit program: In recognition of the COVID-related challenges facing Brookline’s fitness businesses, the Town created a temporary permit program to allow private fitness classes to be held in select Town-owned parks and open spaces through mid-November 2020.
+This program may be renewed in 2021; businesses interested in taking advantage of this program should review the program description, and sign and submit the COVID Outdoor Fitness Safety Guidelines and a special permit-fitness application.
+Applications and inquiries can be directed to Alex Cassie at email@example.com.

-- Retail Goods and Sandwich Boards allowed on public sidewalks with certain conditions: On June 17th, the Brookline Department of Public Works (DPW) Commissioner, in consultation with the Economic Development Division, issued two orders allowing for the use of the public sidewalk for retail sandwich boards and retail goods.
-These orders are part of the Town’s overall strategy to re-imagine and re-purpose our public spaces in support of our local businesses as they begin to re-open as part of Phases 2 & 3 of the state’s Reopening Plan, and will be in effect until November 15, 2020.
+- Sandwich boards allowed on public sidewalks with certain conditions: The Brookline Department of Public Works (DPW) Commissioner, in consultation with the Economic Development Division, extended an order allowing for the temporary use of retail sandwich boardsin Brookline's commercial areas through March 31, 2021.
+This order is part of the Town’s overall strategy to re-imagine and re-purpose our public spaces in support of our local businesses during COVID.

-- Businesses interested in displaying sandwich boards or retail goods in the public way need to comply with the requirements outlined in the DPW orders and submit a copy of their general liability insurance to Todd Kirrane, Transportation Administrator, at email@example.com.
+- Businesses interested in displaying sandwich boards in the public way must comply with the requirements outlined in the DPW orders and submit a copy of their general liability insurance to Todd Kirrane, Transportation Administrator, at firstname.lastname@example.org.

 - #ShopBrookline Signage Program: In partnership with the Brookline business community, the Town of Brookline has created a coordinated storefront signage program to fill Brookline’s commercial areas with bright, positive messaging and clearly communicate how Brookline businesses are open for business during COVID-19.